gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-11.md

 ---
-title: "Metashape Toolbox+ - optimized processing of RGB images "
+title: "Metashape Workflow+ - optimized processing of RGB images"
 toc: true
 toc_label: Inhalt
 published: true
 morea_id: experience-metashape-wf-11
-morea_summary: "Metashape Toolbox+ extension provides a set of tools for easy reproducibility of optimized generation of orthoimages and point clouds.
+morea_summary: "Metashape Workflow+ extension provides a set of tools for easy reproducibility of optimized generation of orthoimages and point clouds.
 It is a convenient extension of the standard tools and workflows."
 morea_url:
 morea_type: experience
 morea_sort_order: 11
 morea_labels:
- - basic
+ - advanced
  - mandatory

 ---

-# Metashape Workflow via `Toolbox+`
+# Metashape Workflow via `Workflow+`

-The Metashape Toolbox+ provides essential scripts that simplify and optimize the manual metashape workflow [Ludwig et al., 2020](https://www.mdpi.com/2072-4292/12/22/3831).
+The Metashape Workflow+ provides essential scripts that simplify and optimize the manual metashape workflow [Ludwig et al., 2020](https://www.mdpi.com/2072-4292/12/22/3831).
 The optimized workflow generates reproducible and automatically optimized products from the aerial images.
 Installation is seamless via Metashape's scripting interface.
-After the installation and the necessary restart of Metashape there is `Toolbox+` menu item in the Metashape menu bar.
+After the installation and the necessary restart of Metashape there is `Workflow+` menu item in the Metashape menu bar.

 {% include kim.html content="
 The MetashapeToolbox plugin is capable to control all working steps for low budget cameras like GoPro etc..
 Usually it replaces the manual workflow.